 All Board Members, the CFO, and the Investment Management Company personnel shall comply with all applicable conflicts of interest policies and otherwise refrain from personal business activity that could conflict with the proper execution and management of the investment program, or that could impair their ability to make impartial decisions.
 Any known or suspected violations must be disclosed to ICANN's General Counsel.

 APPROVAL OF DISBURSEMENTS FROM THE RESERVE FUND

-The Reserve Fund is the pool of investments held by ICANN that is restricted for use for "rainy day" emergencies only.
+The Reserve Fund is the pool of investments held by ICANN for the purpose described in the Introduction section of this document.
 The Reserve Fund is funded by any assets not required for use by ICANN's Operating Fund.
 Use of any funds from the Reserve Fund is restricted by action of the Board of Directors of ICANN.
 The Board at its sole discretion and judgment shall determine whether an emergency exists for purposes of releasing funds from the Reserve Fund.
-Here are some possible scenarios that may be considered by the Board as a qualified emergency:

-Due to the nature of an emergency requirement to release funds from the Reserve Fund, it may be necessary to make a rapid decision.
-For this reason, the Board of Directors has delegated to the Board Finance Committee (BFC) the authority to act on behalf of the Board of Directors of ICANN as it related to the disbursement of funds up to $5 million for emergency purposes from the Reserve Fund.
-Any such action by the BFC will be communicated to the full Board of Directors within seven days of any decision.
+Due to the nature of a requirement to release funds from the Reserve Fund, it may be necessary to make a rapid decision.
+For this reason, the Board of Directors has delegated to the Board Finance Committee (BFC) the authority to act on behalf of the Board of Directors of ICANN to disburse funds of up to $5 million from the Reserve Fund.
+Any such action by the BFC will be communicated to the full Board of Directors within seven days of such action.

 PERIODIC REVIEW/APPROVAL OF POLICY AND EXCEPTIONS

-This policy will be subject to periodic review (at least annually) by the CFO and BFC.
+This policy will be subject to periodic review by the CFO and BFC.
 Specific elements to be reviewed include: